-1. Review the documents relating to the third-party safety culture assessment conducted in response to being placed in the multiple/ repetitive degraded cornerstone column of the ROP Action Matrix to obtain a general understanding of how the assessment was conducted, what the assessment results were, and how the licensee responded.
+1. Review the documents relating to the licensee’s third-party safety culture assessment conducted in response to being placed in the multiple/ repetitive degraded cornerstone column of the ROP Action Matrix to obtain a general understanding of how the assessment was conducted, what the assessment results were, and how the licensee responded.

 2. Verify that the assessment was comprehensive, as follows:

-(a) The assessment addressed all functional groups within the organization, including, but not limited to, the functional groups that have a clear nexus to safe plant operations (e.g., operations, engineering, maintenance, security) and individuals from any contract organizations performing those functions;
+(a) The assessment addressed all functional groups within the licensee’s organization, including, but not limited to, the functional groups that have a clear nexus to safe plant operations (e.g., operations, engineering, maintenance, security) and individuals from any contract organizations performing those functions;

 (b) The assessment included all levels of management responsible for overall safe operation of the plant(s), up to and including corporate senior management;